Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Critical regime: localization and pullback weights

 \section{Critical regime: localization and pullback weights}

-This section isolates the output corresponding to the critical regime within the geometric recomposition.
+This section isolates the output corresponding to the critical regime within the geometric recomposition of Theorem~\ref{thm:main-recomposition}.
 Unlike the uniform case of Section~\ref{sec:fiber-analytic-objective}, the loss of geometric stability near critical values no longer allows, in general, the fiber formulation to be closed by an unweighted estimate on the level space.

 The central object is the pushforward density \(w_\theta\) associated with the phase \(\theta\).
-When quantitative nondegeneracy weakens near certain levels, \(w_\theta\) may develop singularities localized around the critical set \(V_\theta\).
-The purpose of this section is to record, in an abstract framework, that such singularities still admit a useful recomposition provided one works with localization on the level space and with a pullback weight on the input space.
+When quantitative non-degeneracy weakens near certain levels, \(w_\theta\) may develop singularities localized around the critical set \(V_\theta\).
+The purpose of this section is to record, in an abstract framework, that such singularities still admit a useful recomposition if one works with localization in the level space and with a pullback weight on the input space.

 We first fix an abstract blow-up profile for \(w_\theta\) near \(V_\theta\) and the range of exponents for which this profile remains locally integrable.
-We then translate that information into localized estimates for \(w_\theta\,\widetilde M_\theta\).
-Thus, the critical regime enters the general framework of the manuscript as a localized and weighted output, and not as a uniform continuation of the previous case.
+We then translate this information into localized estimates for \(w_\theta\,\widetilde M_\theta\).
+Thus, the critical regime enters the general architecture of the manuscript as a localized and weighted output, rather than as a uniform continuation of the previous case.